hanjinliu/cylindra/docs/installation.md

       want to use MRC files.
     - `tifffile` ...
 A library for reading and writing TIFF files.
 This is needed if you want to use TIFF files.

+You can check if the installation succeeded by running `cylindra -v`.